Dungeons & Dragons organized play: 4th Edition and launch of D&D Encounters

-D&D Adventurers League
+D&D Adventurers League (2014–present)

 In 2014, Wizards of the Coast rebranded their D&D organized play program – this included changing the name to the D&D Adventurers League.
 The inception of this rebrand coincided with the launch of 5th Edition.
 Initially, the in-store organized play program was divided between D&D Encounters and D&D Expeditions.
 This organizational division was retired in 2016.
 The D&D Adventurers League has since reorganized its play program by various new campaign formats and campaign settings.
 As of February 2024, there are three Premier Organizers for the Adventurers League – Baldman Games and Gamehole Con in the United States and the Greasy Snitches in the Philippines.
 These licensees are granted sections of the Forgotten Realms campaign setting to release their own official adventures in for the Adventurers League.

 In March 2020, due to the COVID-19 pandemic, Wizards of the Coast suspended in-store events in North America, Europe, and Latin America.
 In October 2020, Wizards of the Coast announced the ticketed D&D Virtual Play Weekends series organized by Baldman Games.
 This monthly event uses a convention style format and includes the option of either Adventurers League legal games or non-AL games.
 Wizards announced a series of events to celebrate the 50th anniversary of D&D throughout 2024.
 This included an official weekly actual play titled Legacy of Worlds which is produced by the D&D Adventurers League and Six Sides of Gaming.
 It premiered in February 2024 and features Devin Wilson as the Dungeon Master with Luke Gygax, Ed Greenwood, Keith Baker, Elise Von Brandthofen, and Tommy Gofton playing as various official D&D characters.
 In March 2024, Gary Con featured a live show for the Legacy of Worlds; the show will then resume its weekly format until October 2024 with its finale at Gamehole Con.
 In the same month, Wizards of the Coast shifted anyway from the official Adventurers League website, the Yawning Portal, to a hub hosted on D&D Beyond with some material migrating.

+In April 2026, Wizards of the Coast announced the addition of other organized play formats, such as Legends of Greyhawk and the return of D&D Encounters.
+Wizards of the Coast described Adventurers League as the "legacy ongoing campaign".
+They stated Adventurers League would continue to be an official WPN event type that can use community-created adventures and other "material going back to the beginning of fifth edition".
+On the differences between Adventurers League and Legends of Greyhawk, Wizards of the Coast's D&D global play manager Chris Tulach explained that the new program is designed "around 5.5e rules", optimized for D&D Beyond, and features adventures only from organizer partners unlike Adventurers League which "is 5e-forward" and features content "created by the community through DM's Guild".